 Free FWLHD vaccination clinics for Japanese encephalitis (JE) virus

-GPs may require a few days’ notice so they can order the vaccine.
+GPs and pharmacists may require a few days’ notice so they can order the vaccine.
 The vaccine is also recommended for people travelling to some overseas counties, but these vaccines are available for purchase on the private market.

 Everyone is urged to stay vigilant and take precautions against mosquito bites altogether because, aside from JE, mosquitoes carry a range of viruses for which there are no vaccines.